Student Financial Assistance COVID-19 Resource Center and Consumer Information

 - Summer 2020 and Fall 2020 course registration is still open!

 - Northeastern students are resilient, resourceful and innovative.
-However, given the unprecedented circumstances presented by the COVID-19 pandemic, an emergency student fund has been established.
+However, given the unprecedented circumstances presented by the COVID-19 pandemic, a Student Emergency Fund has been established.

 - To accommodate the need for safety and reduced time within the pantry, submit request for food items to be pre-packaged by completing the request form and note what day and time you wish to pick up the food.

-- FINDING A FOOD PANTRY NEAR YOU: For students who do not live on or near campus and are in need of food assistance, Greater Chicago Food Depository provides an up-to-date listing of pantries across Chicago.
+- Find a food pantry near you: For students who do not live on or near campus and are in need of food assistance, Greater Chicago Food Depository provides an up-to-date listing of pantries across Chicago.